-- Learn more about your lifetime risk to develop breast cancer.
+- Learn more about your lifetime risk to develop breast/ovarian cancer

-- Find out if you are eligible for genetic testing (in this case, testing can be arranged).
+- Find out if you are eligible for genetic testing through OHIP (if so, testing can be arranged)

 - Find out how you can best manage or reduce your risks for developing breast and/or ovarian cancer